Container Profiler: Profiling Resource Utilization of Containerized Big Data Pipelines: Author's Contributions

 \section{Author's Contributions}

-LHH, HD, RS, and DP contributed to the development of the Container Profiler.
-LHH implemented Docker containers for RNA-seq workflows.
-RS, NA, and DP conducted performance testing and empirical experiments.
-KYY, RS, WL, and LHH drafted the manuscript.
+VH, LHH, HD, RS, and DP contributed to the development of the Container Profiler.
+LHH implemented Docker containers for RNA-seq pipelines.
+VH, RS, NA, and DP conducted performance testing and empirical experiments.
+KYY, RS, WL, VH, and LHH drafted the manuscript.
 WL, KYY, and LHH designed the case study.
 WL provided cloud computing expertise.
-WL and KYY coordinated the empirical study.
+WL and KYY coordinated the benchmarking experiments.
 All authors edited the manuscript.